Saturday’s high school roundup: Biddeford posts shutout in boys’ hockey opener

 BIDDEFORD 3, YARMOUTH 2: Paige Boudreau scored the tying goal in the third period and the winner in overtime to give Biddeford/Thornton Academy (3-2) a victory over Yarmouth/Freeport (0-5-1) at Biddeford.

 Yarmouth took a 2-0 lead in the first period on goals by Lilly Weinrich and Lily Caulfield.
-Katie Monson cut the deficit to 2-1 later in the period, assisted by Ailaina Keely and Ainsley Wescott.
+Katie Monson made it 2-1 later in the period.

-LEWISTON 6, SCARBOROUGH 1: Gemma Landry and Brie Dube each scored twice and Sara Robert contributed a goal and two assists as Lewiston/Monmouth/Oak Hill (4-0) defeated Scarborough (2-3) in Lewiston.
+FALMOUTH 4, YORK 2: Rachael Morse scored the tiebreaking goal in the third period and assisted on an insurance goal by Samantha Means as Falmouth (1-3) edged York/Traip Academy (2-2) in Rochester, New Hampshire.

-Landry opened the scoring just 1:11 into the game, then made it 2-0 later in the first period.
+Second-period goals by Kyla Gallup and Stone Carmichael put Falmouth ahead 2-1 after York’s Grace Campbell scored in the first period.

-The Blue Devils broke it open with four goals in the second period, starting with Madison Conley’s goal in the first minute.
+LEWISTON 6, SCARBOROUGH 1: Gemma Landry and Brie Dube each scored twice, and Sara Robert contributed a goal and two assists as Lewiston/Monmouth/Oak Hill (4-0) defeated Scarborough (2-3) in Lewiston.

 GIRLS’ BASKETBALL